bokulich-lab/q2-moshpit/.github/PULL_REQUEST_TEMPLATE/PR_template.md

 ### TODO
 <!---Feel free to eliminate sections that are not relevant to your PR.-->
 - [ ] Fill in *Whats new* section.
 Erase any bullet points that are not used.
-- [ ] In the *Set up an environment* Make sure to adjust the environment to the latest version possible of all involved dependencies.
 - [ ] In *Run it locally*, **step 1**, make sure to write the PR number after you have submitted the PR.
 - [ ] In *Run it locally*, **step 2**, fill in the code to fetch the inputs to test the code.
 - [ ] In *Run it locally*, **step 3**, fill in the code to test the changes.